bpftrace/bpftrace/docs/embedded_builds.md

 This can save time by avoiding building LLVM altogether, but as distributions LLVM libraries may have more dependencies and other bloat than the embedded LLVM, this can result in a larger executable.
-On Ubuntu, the size of the bpftrace executable is increased from 52MB to 88MB, due to the extra libraries that must be pulled in.
+On Ubuntu, the size of the bpftrace executable is increased from 36MB to 75MB (as of Jan 13 2020).

 This is still a desirable time-saver where space doesn't matter, such as when doing Debug builds - it can avoid building 15GB of LLVM libraries.